rreimann/sbt-autoprefixer/README.md

 includeFilter in autoprefixer := GlobFilter("*.css"),
 ```

-You also have use npm to install required dependencies.
+You also have to use npm in order to install required dependencies.
 Modify your package.json (in root):

 ```json
 {